Kingrashy12/nexu/packages/nexujs/README.md

 - **Customizable Configuration**: Use `nexu.config.js` to define app configurations like port, CORS settings, body parsers, and security headers.
 - **Middleware Support**: Easily register multiple middleware functions with the `nexu.useMiddleware` method.
 - **Security Headers**: Automatically applies security headers (like CSP and XSS filters) using Helmet for enhanced protection.
+- **Rate Limiting**: Configure rate-limiting to control the number of requests per IP in a given time window, preventing abuse.

 ---